 Rise of the nonspeaking autistic revolution in South Africa

 In February 2021, nonspeaking activist Zekwande Mathenjwa became a member of the newly-formed Special Interest Group (SIG) on Autism established by the Ethics Committee of the SASLHA, the national body for Speech, Language and Hearing professionals in South Africa.

 Our focus areas for Africa and South Africa in 2021

 Here are some of our provincial (Western Cape), national (South African) and continental (African) focus areas for 2021.

 ABA is a behaviour modification method for the ‘treatment’ of autism.
 It is used particularly with autistic children who struggle with communication and self-regulation.
 ABA is touted as being ‘evidence-based’, in spite of there being little evidence of support from the community ABA purports to serve.
 This article, written for a South African audience, includes perspectives of several non-speaking autistics on their ABA experiences.

 In the pipeline

 We’ve been involved in workshops, conferences and social initiatives for several years.
 The Autistic Health Seminar 2018 was the first learning event for health professionals presented entirely by autistic people.
 Here’s what was on the agenda.
-We’re planning the next one for the end of 2022.
+We’re planning the next one for 2024.